 To bear them orchestra;

-The first print has the comma here.
+The first print uses the comma here.
 At stanza end, the comma may yet give the impression something is interrupted, fragmented.
-We may prefer the semicolon to delineate thematically self-contained structures, as here, a description of circumstances.
-First print The Heart Asks Pleasure First, In a Library, and Whether my Bark Went Down at Sea embrace the use well.
+The semicolon works better in delineating on thematically self-contained structures, and the first print embraces the use, see The Heart Asks Pleasure First, In a Library, or Whether My Bark Went Down at Sea.

 The comma marks semantic elements that continue to expand.
-Let us view Success.
+Let us recur to the Success.